Female Hair Transplant

 Female Hair Transplant Results and Recovery

 Women may prefer the FUE technique for a female hair transplant because, unlike the strip procedure, there is minimal pain and discomfort after the procedure.
-An area of the patient’s scalp is cut short, then covered with long hair after the procedure.
+An area of the patient’s scalp is cut short, then covered with long hair after the female hair transplant procedure.

 With the FUE female hair transplant procedure, there is no linear scar, as in the strip procedure.
 This approach allows for a shorter hairstyle.